schicks/generations-in-the-dark/Rules/02 Characters/02 Character creation.md

 ## Loadout

 You have access to all of the **items** on your character sheet.
 For each operation, decide what your character's **load** will be.
 During the operation, you may say that your character has an item on hand by checking the box for the item you want to use—up to a number of items equal to your chosen load.
-Your load also determines your movement speed and conspicuousness:
+Your load also determines your movement speed and conspicuousness.

+### Loads

 * **1-3 load**: **Light.** *You're faster, less conspicuous; you blend in with citizens.*
 * **4/5 load**: **Normal.** *You look like a scoundrel, ready for trouble.*
 * **6 load**: **Heavy.** *You're slower.
 You look like an operative on a mission.*
 * **7-9 load**: **Encumbered.** *You're overburdened and can't do anything except move very slowly.*

+### Changing the load limit

 Some special abilities (like the Cutter's **Mule** ability or Assassin's Rigging) increase the load limits.